Skip to content

 How to build a savings plan for children that grows

 Saving for children is not about finding the perfect moment or picking the best fund every year.
-The most important thing is to start and give the money time.
+Time in the market is the main driver of the outcome.

 Time is the most important factor in children's savings.
 A plan that starts at birth has 18 years to grow.
 With a long time horizon and the compounding effect, regular contributions can grow into a significant amount.
 Even starting when the child is 5 or 10 still provides a long horizon compared to most other forms of saving.

-Most people choose an investment savings account (ISK) in the child's name.
+A common option is an investment savings account (ISK) in the child's name.
 Taxation is straightforward, a low flat-rate yield based on the account value, and there are no fees for deposits or withdrawals.
 The child becomes the account holder at age 18, which means the money cannot be withdrawn by the parent once deposited.
-If you want to retain control for longer, an endowment insurance in your own name may be an alternative.
+An endowment insurance in the parent's own name is an alternative that retains control for longer.

 The whole family can contribute